Alvir

-Alvir (الوير) (Note: Also romanized as Alvīr; also known as Avīr) is a village in, and the capital of, Alvir Rural District of Kharqan District, Zarandiyeh County, Markazi province, Iran.
-The previous capital of the rural district was the village of Razeqan (now a city).
+Alvir (الوير) (Note: Also romanized as Alvīr; also known as Avīr) is a village in, and the capital of, Alvir Rural District in Kharqan District of Zarandiyeh County, Markazi province, Iran.
 The previous capital of the rural district was the village of Razeqan, now a city.

 Demographics

 Language

 The population speaks the Alviri-Vidari language.

 Population

 At the time of the 2006 National Census, the village's population was 435 in 167 households.
 The following census in 2011 counted 364 people in 145 households.
-The 2016 census measured the population of the village as 578 people in 213 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 578 people in 213 households, the most populous in its rural district.